SUGAARxD/Base-Converter/README.md

 # Base-Converter
-It's a project made by a team of two people for the Computer Systems Arhitecture subject.
-My part of the project was more the application interface and my colleague worked more on the code for the conversion mechanism.
+It's a project made by a team of two people for the Computer Systems Architecture subject.
 The application works with very large real numbers, the decimal precision being a maximum of 19 digits.
 The application interface was made with the Tkinter library.